kmesh-net/kmesh/test/README.md

     The test script may write some temporary files and verify the test results based on them.
 These temporary files are archived at the test case level.

     ```sh
-    # Taking the oe_test_normal_function test case of Kmesh as an example, the temporary file directory is:
+    # Taking the oe_test_base_function test case of Kmesh as an example, the temporary file directory is:
-    [root@localhost test]# ./mugen-master/testcases/smoke-test/kmesh/oe_test_normal_function/
+    [root@localhost test]# ./mugen-master/testcases/smoke-test/kmesh/oe_test_base_function/
     ```

   - How to check specific failure information